-With CMOS outputs, the DRVDD current scales with the sampling frequency and the load capacitance on every output pin (see [Figure 38](#)).
+With CMOS outputs, the DRVDD current scales with the sampling frequency and the load capacitance on every output pin (see Figure 36).
 The maximum DRVDD current occurs when each output bit toggles between 0 and 1 every clock cycle.
 In actual applications, this condition is unlikely to occur.
-The actual DRVDD current is determined by the average number of output bits switching, which is a function of the sampling frequency and the nature of the analog input signal.
+The actual DRVDD current would be determined by the average number of output bits switching, which is a function of the sampling frequency and the nature of the analog input signal.